Prevalence of Autism Spectrum Disorders Archived

 Today, we want to share what we do know about ASDs, and raise awareness about

 how to recognize the signs of ASDs.
-To help us, we have Dr. Catherine Rice with
+To help us, we have Dr. Catherine Rice with us in

 the studio.
 Dr. Rice is with the National Center for Birth Defects and Developmental